 A number of UK-based artists from diverse backgrounds have or have had residencies working with the largest performing arts institutions.
 Examples include Jonzi D at Sadler’s Wells and Lemn Sissay at the South Bank Centre.
 Increasingly, artists are also linking up with scientists and technology companies.
 For England, you can find an interactive map of organisations funded by the Arts Council England here.

 Although the UK has strong cultural and creative public institutions, many cultural workers are also highly entrepreneurial, working for themselves or small companies.
-According to the Creative Blueprint survey, some 88% of people in the performing arts sector, for instance, work in companies of five or fewer people - higher than the UK workforce average of 76%.
+According to the Creative Blueprint survey, some 88 per cent of people in the performing arts sector, for instance, work in companies of five or fewer people - higher than the UK workforce average of 76 per cent.
 (Source: Creative Blueprint).

 The UK has developed leading programmes in cultural entrepreneurship and leadership to train the next generation of business leaders in the Arts & Culture sector (see the Clore Leadership scheme).